ZakAroui/Humanoid_Biped_Robot_v01/README.md

 you can also check the simulation of the static walk of the robot in this [simulation-link][1]

 ### Note
-We would accept all feedback and would soon release our second version with more features :)
+We would accept all feedback and would soon release our second version with more features.
+Thanks for your support :)

 ## Further resources
 [Briefing video][2] and